 Although a mobility clause does not have to be reasonable to be enforceable employers should proceed with caution.
 It is much easier to seek agreement for any move than to try and impose it on an unwilling employee.
 The Akthar case makes it clear that employers should consider the impact of the clause and to try and mitigate that impact if possible.
 Employers should also consider alternatives – homeworking, ‘hot-desking’ or other flexible arrangements.

-If you would like advice for further information on employment law, contact Kiera Lee, Director and Head of Employment at Mills Selig.
+For any queries in relation to this article or for further advice on employment law, please contact Kiera Lee, Director and Head of Employment at Mills Selig.

 It is a requirement of Article 33 of Employment Rights (NI) Order 1996 that an employer is required to state an employee’s place or places of work.